• Menu

 What to ask your barber

-Ask fro a drop, fade, a type of mid-fade, where the back hair is tapered at an angle, creating a V-shape for your nape hair.
+Ask for a drop, fade, or a type of mid-fade, where the back hair is tapered at an angle, creating a V-shape for your nape hair.
 In this case, the part is natural and the front hair is combed- over for a dynamic look.

 7. Buzz Cut Men Hairstyles